 - European Social Fund Local Service Board development and priority delivery project

 - Evaluation of the Choose Pharmacy common ailments service

 - Welsh language use survey

 Upcoming calendar »

 See the schedule for all statistics and research releases.View upcoming calendar »

 Jobs Growth Wales

-The programme caters for young people that are job ready but have had difficulty securing employment.
-The Jobs Growth Wales programme provides unemployed young people aged 16-24, with a job opportunity for a six month period paid at national minimum wage.
-Participants will be paid at or above the national minimum wage for a minimum of 25 hours per week.
+The Jobs Growth Wales programme provides unemployed young people with a job opportunity for a six month period paid at or above the National Minimum Wage for a minimum of 25 hours per week.